ISISComputingGroup/ibex_developers_manual/Setting-up-googleTest-to-work-with-EPICS-build-process.md

 More information on googleTest can be found at https://github.com/abseil/googletest.
 We are using version 1.8.x currrently at ISIS.

-Good places to start on how to write tests using googleTest is https://github.com/abseil/googletest/blob/master/googletest/docs/primer.md.
+Good places to start on how to write tests using googleTest is [here](https://github.com/abseil/googletest/blob/master/googletest/docs/primer.md).

+More advanced usage (including `ASSERT_THROWS`, `ASSERT_NO_THROW` and `ASSERT_DOUBLE_EQ`) can be found [here](https://github.com/abseil/googletest/blob/master/googletest/docs/advanced.md).

+Examples can be found [here](https://github.com/abseil/googletest/blob/master/googletest/docs/samples.md).

 ## Release file